 As Rob says: “The user experience is better and the infrastructure is cloud-based which reduces our technical debt and so keeps IT happy.
 The implementation period was also seamless with allies like Stuart and Lisa project managing it from your end.”
 But the AccessPay solution had also piqued the team’s interest for another reason.

-Phase 2: Making international payments from the UK
+Phase 2: Imperial College London making international payments from the UK

 In the HE sector there’s often supplier international payments to be made, to support global ground-breaking studies and research.
 Imperial College London pay accounts in 150 countries, in a mix of currencies, so it’s almost as important as its UK Bacs payments.